vestalux/sljekyll/local/index.md

 				<p>Our first pilot branch began at the Millennium Centre, Red Lodge, on Thursday 16 March 2017.
 Please visit the <a href="/libraries/red-lodge/">Red Lodge (Suffolk Libraries Local) library page</a> for further information.</p>

-				<p><a href="/mobiles-home/bury-st-edmunds-mobile-library-route-15/">Bury St Edmunds Mobile Library Route 15</a> will continue to visit Heathersett Way in Red Lodge every fourth Sunday from 2:10pm to 2:30pm.</p>
+				<p><a href="/mobiles-home/bury-st-edmunds-mobile-library-route-15/">Bury St Edmunds Mobile Library Route 15</a> continues to visit Heathersett Way in Red Lodge every fourth Sunday from 2:10pm to 2:30pm.</p>

 		</div>